 Cancer is a devastating disease that is all too common in the United States and around the world.
 Some types of cancer are on the decline, but the rates of others, such as non-Hodgkins lymphoma, childhood cancer, leukemia, and thyroid cancer are on the rise, according to the National Cancer Institute.
 Genetic and environmental factors each contribute to the causes of cancer with environmental factors increasingly suspected as contributing to the disease.

-- The World Health Organization’s International Agency for Research on Cancer classifies the spraying and application of insecticides as a “probably carcinogenic to humans”, just below “carcinogenic to humans.”
+- The World Health Organization classifies the spraying and application of insecticides as a “probably carcinogenic to humans”, just below “carcinogenic to humans.”

 - Pesticides can cause cancer a number of ways— by disrupting hormones, damaging DNA, inflaming tissues, and turning genes on or off.

-- The types of cancer associated with pesticide exposure are many, including leukemia, neuroblastoma, Wilms’ tumor, soft-tissue sarcoma, Ewing’s sarcoma, non-Hodgkins lymphoma, and cancers of the brain, breast, pancreas, stomach, prostate, kidneys, colorectum, and testes.
+- The many types of cancer associated with pesticide exposure include leukemia, neuroblastoma, Wilms’ tumor, soft-tissue sarcoma, Ewing’s sarcoma, non-Hodgkins lymphoma, and cancers of the brain, breast, pancreas, stomach, prostate, kidneys, colorectum, and testes.

 A 2010 President’s Cancer Panel report “Reducing Environmental Cancer Risk: What We Can Do Now,” highlights the link between environmental contaminants and cancer.
 The Panel recognizes that: